-The regulations set forth herein apply to all Civil Aircraft and Operations in the state of Rhode Island.; including inland waters and other waters over which Rhode Island has jurisdiction, and the overlying airspace thereof.
+The regulations set forth herein apply to all Civil Aircraft and Operations in the state of Rhode Island.
 Nothing herein is intended to conflict with federal law.
 In the event of a conflict with federal requirements, federal law shall prevail.